-Olympiacos Soccer Club Washington, DC serving the DC, Maryland, and Virginia regions (based in Falls Church, Virginia), is an official soccer academy with the professional European soccer team Olympiacos FC.
-The club has academies across the world including three locations in the US (Washington DC, Chicago, and Los Angeles) as well as locations in London, England, Athens, Greece, Cyprus, and Australia.
-Olympiacos Soccer Club Washington, DC (Olympiacos DC) currently serves the Northern Virginia area.
+Olympiacos Soccer Club Washington, DC is an official soccer academy with the professional European soccer team Olympiacos FC.
+The club has academies across the world including three locations in the US (Washington DC, Chicago, and California) as well as locations in Greece, Cyprus, England, and Australia.
+Olympiacos Soccer Club Washington, DC (Olympiacos DC) serves the DC, Maryland, and Virginia regions.

 We follow the same philosophy and our coaches are trained by the professional team coaching staff at the training center in Athens, Greece.
 We don’t just wear a patch or claim some sort of arrangement---We are Olympiacos!